 To find the path to long life and health, Dan Buettner and team study the world's "Blue Zones," communities whose elders live with vim and vigor to record-setting age.
 In his talk, he shares the 9 common diet and lifestyle habits that keep them spry past age 100.

 What drives our desire to behave morally?
 Neuroeconomist Paul Zak shows why he believes oxytocin (he calls it "the moral molecule") is responsible for trust, empathy and other feelings that help build a stable society.

 Why do we like an original painting better than a forgery?
 Psychologist Paul Bloom argues that human beings are essentialists — that our beliefs about the history of an object change how we experience it, not simply as an illusion, but as a deep feature of what pleasure (and pain) is.

 Journalist Carl Honore believes the Western world's emphasis on speed erodes health, productivity and quality of life.
 But there's a backlash brewing, as everyday people start putting the brakes on their all-too-modern lives.

 Columnist David Brooks unpacks new insights into human nature from the cognitive sciences — insights with massive implications for economics and politics as well as our own self-knowledge.
 In a talk full of humor, he shows how you can't hope to understand humans as separate individuals making choices based on their conscious awareness.

 About the author

-Jo Mitchell, PhD, is a clinical psychologist, Auntie to nine amazing young people, lives with Matt and cat Chico in Melbourne, and loves psychology, technology, and re-mixology.
-Jo is Co-Director of The Mind Room, a wellbeing and performance psychology practice in Collingwood, and Wellbeing Manager for the AFL Players Association.
+Jo Mitchell, PhD, is a clinical psychologist, Auntie to nine amazing young people, lives in Melbourne, and loves psychology, technology, and re-mixology.
+Jo is Co-Director of The Mind Room, a wellbeing and performance psychology practice in Collingwood, and Wellbeing Consultant to the AFL Players Association.